History of Plains High School

 The first school bus Plains had was a 1930 or 1932 International.
 Later Mr. Hayhurst and the high school boys built a bus on a flat bed Ford truck with two-by-fours and one-by-sixes.
 There were wooden seats along each side and a bench seat down the center of the bus for the younger students to sit on.
 The "windows" were cut out of the sides of the bus that let down hinges.
 When the weather was bad there was no way to see outside.
 The roads were not paved so this proved to really be rough riding.

-H. W. Taylor came as Superintendent in 1938 and by that time oil development in the County increased the enrollment and a larger building was necessary.
+H. W. Taylor came as Superintendent in 1938 and by that time oil development in the County increased the enrolment and a larger building was necessary.

 The Junior High building was completed in 1946 and, after the High School building burned, high school students attended classes in the new Junior High building until the new high school building was completed in 1949.
 James A. Ellis came as Superintendent that year and stayed until 1951 when Gerald D. Kennedy came, and served until 1973.
 Many improvements were accomplished with the building of the present high school, elementary, auditorium, gymnasium, agricultural building and administration building.
 The auditorium was dedicated as the G.D.
 Kennedy Auditorium.